commonmark/commonmark-spec/README.md

 written in standard C99 and has no library dependencies.
 The parser is very fast (see [benchmarks](benchmarks.md)).

-It is easy to use `libcmark` in python or ruby code:  see `wrapper.py` and `wrapper.rb` in the repository for simple examples.
+It is easy to use `libcmark` in python, lua, ruby, and other dynamic
+languages: see `wrapper.py`, `wrapper.lua`, and `wrapper.rb` in the
+repository for simple examples.

 The JavaScript implementation is a single JavaScript file, with no dependencies, that can be linked to in an HTML page.
 Here